 The California Department of Food and Agriculture (CDFA) maintains a cooperative State/County trapping program for the various fruit flies to provide early detection of any infestation in the State.
 Traps are serviced by either County or State personnel and funded by the Department.
-The program uses two types of traps: the cardboard Jackson sticky trap baited with the attractant cuelure mixed with the pesticide naled (Dibrom® 8 Emulsive), and the McPhail trap, an invaginated glass flask baited with Torula yeast and borax in water.
+The program uses two types of traps: 1. the cardboard Jackson sticky trap baited with the attractant cuelure, either in a "plug" (accompanied by a DDVP strip) or absorbed into a wick mixed with the pesticide naled (Dibrom® 8 Emulsive), and 2. the McPhail trap, an invaginated glass flask baited with Torula yeast and borax in water.
 The Jackson trap is strongly attractive to sexually maturing males, while the McPhail trap is attractive to both sexes of the fly.
 Traps are hung from branches of host trees at specified densities in susceptible areas of California.
 County or State employees inspect these traps weekly or bi-weekly throughout the year in southern California and from April or May through October or November in northern California.